Bureau Commander: Captain Eric Corder

 The uniformed patrol officer is the backbone of the Huntington Police Department.
 Patrol officers are typically the first point of contact with the public.
 The core function of the Patrol Bureau is crime suppression and prevention through uniform presence and response to E911 calls for service.

 The K-9 Unit’s primary responsibility is the support of patrol operations and drug enforcement activities.
-Two of the K-9 officers are credentialed through the FBI Task Force, allowing them to assist other local, state and federal law enforcement authorities in the area.
+Two of the K-9 officers are credentialed, allowing them to assist other local, state and federal law enforcement authorities in the area.
 The unit currently has five certified K-9 handlers and five dogs, four being dual-purpose tracking/apprehension and narcotics detection and one being a single purpose tracking bloodhound.